fundapps/TechDocs/README.md

 # FundApps Room In A Name (RIAN) API

-The Room In A Name API allows our clients to programtically consume the exact number of instruments they can trade before reaching a reportable threshold, in both an upward and downward direction.
+The Room In A Name API allows our clients to programmatically consume the exact number of instruments they can trade before reaching a reportable threshold, in both an upward and downward direction.

 The RIAN API is interactively documented using Swagger.
 Clients can access the documentation at {clientname}-api.fundapps.co/swagger with an API user.